Billionaire fights Nantucket clam shack 18 inches from his home

 Another summer resident, discount-brokerage mogul Charles Schwab, briefly opposed the seafood shack too.
 (He has since come around to the idea.)

-The saga started when two local chefs set out to open the restaurant and got approval for a liquor license from the island’s select board.
+The saga began when two local chefs set out to open the restaurant and got approval for a liquor license from the island’s select board.

 Johnson urged his neighbors to fight against the shack, circulating a list of suggested talking points.
 Letters flew.
 Neighborhood associations harrumphed.
 And eventually, lawyers were summoned.